CodeMode1/SimulateConflictGitKraken/README.md

-Simulate a merge conflict by starting a feature b one commit before the last commit on main branch.
+Simulate a merge conflict by starting a feature b one commit before the last commit on main b:

-(the first line of test.ts is changed on the last commit of main b)
+Modify the first line of test.ts on main b and commit.

+Checkout the commit before this commit on main b.

+Start a new feature b from there.

 Modify the same line on the feature b.